Indezine Logo

 Figure 1: Selected shape being moved by dragging

 5. To move the shape in a straight line, select the shape and then hold the Shift key.
-Now, drag it horizontally or vertically as required (see Figure 2).
+Now, drag it horizontally or vertically as required, as shown in Figure 2, below.

 6. Selected shape being moved vertically in a straight line